eit6609/jsml/README.md

 </root>
 ```

-that is represented, in JavaScript, by this object:
+that is represented, in JavaScript, by this structure:

 ```js
 [